cs334s24/OpenSearch/README.md

 ```

 ## Possible OpenSearch Methods/Algorithms to Use
-**TF-IDF (Term Frequency-Inverse Document Frequency):**
+**More like this query:**
-- **Description:** TF-IDF is a statistical measure used to evaluate the importance of a term within a document relative to a collection of documents.
+- **Description:** More like this query uses TF-IDF as a statistical measure used to evaluate the importance of a term within a document relative to a collection of documents.
 It calculates a weight for each term in a document based on how frequently it appears in the document and how rare it is across all documents.
-- **How it could be used:** For our project, TF-IDF can be utilized to rank documents based on their relevance to a user's input query.
+- **How it could be used:** For our project, More like this query can be utilized to rank documents based on their relevance to a user's input query.
 We would compute the TF-IDF score for each term in the query and compare it against the TF-IDF scores of terms in the documents.
 Documents with higher cumulative TF-IDF scores for the query terms are considered more relevant and are ranked accordingly.
 - **Pros:**
     - Provides a straightforward way to prioritize documents based on the importance of query terms within them.
     - Effective for handling large volumes of textual data.